 Credits and Registration

-Participants in the Paris Exchange program pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Paris Exchange program for the 2017-18 year are listed below:
+Participants in the Paris Exchange program pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Paris Exchange program for the 2021–2022 year are listed below:

 Academic year tuition: as set by the Bursar’s Office

-Paris Exchange program fee: $7,758 for the academic year; a third of this amount per quarter (2018-19 program fee TBD)
+Paris Exchange program fee: $8,392 for the academic year; a third of this amount per quarter

 |Program fee* includes:||Out-of-pocket expenses include:|